Pawelok35/GitJournal/README.md

 **Summary**: Today's work centered on learning Handlebars and refactoring the code to leverage its templating capabilities, which improved the structure and readability of the project.

+## Day 17 - 2024-09-25

+1. **Learning Object-Oriented Programming (OOP)**: Today, I focused on learning Object-Oriented Programming (OOP).
+I explored key concepts like classes, objects, inheritance, and encapsulation, which are crucial for organizing and structuring code in larger projects.

+2. **Exploring callbacks**: In addition to OOP, I concentrated on understanding the concept of callbacks in JavaScript.
+I studied how callback functions can be used for asynchronous operations and how they can be applied effectively to gain better control over program flow.

+**Summary**: Today's focus was on learning OOP and callbacks in JavaScript.
+This provided a stronger foundation for managing code and a better understanding of JavaScript's asynchronous behavior.

 ...